Bardolph-Automation-Inc/bardolph/docs/web_server.rst

 The string from "Title" appears in a colored box on the web page.
 That box is is filled with the color specified by "background".
 The title is displayed using the value from "color" for the text.
+In both cases, the strings for colors derive from
+`the CSS color space <https://developer.mozilla.org/Web/CSS/color_value>`_.
-In both cases, the strings for colors correspond to CSS colors and are basically sanitized and passed through to the web page.
+The strings are sanitized and passed through to the web page as a CSS class.

 The manifest file contains standard JSON, as expected by the `json.load` function in the Python standard library.
 The "repeat" value is optional,